Australia to host Afghanistan in historic cricket Test

 Afghanistan were granted Test status in 2018 with Australia originally planning to face them for the first time in the longest form of the game last year, but that match had to be scrapped as the coronavirus pandemic ravaged the global cricket calendar.

-Earlier Cricket Australia said they were hopeful England’s band of vociferous travelling fans would be allowed to travel for the Ashes series, which concludes at Perth in January.
+Earlier Cricket Australia said they were hopeful England’s band of vociferous travelling fans would be allowed to travel for the Ashes series, which concludes at Perth in January, but that depended on government Covid restrictions over arrivals and quarantine.

 “In a perfect world, we would welcome the Barmy Army back to these shores for a summer of singing and sportsmanship.
 Of course, we will be guided by the Australian government on all things related to international travel,” said Cricket Australia.